-The company may review its own files and may interview employees if the employee consents.
+The company may review its own files and may interview employees if the employees consent.
 In cases of severe misconduct, it can prove advantageous to mandate external experts familiar with interview techniques and tactics.
 For a review of e-mail correspondence, the rules applicable to electronic discovery must be observed.
-These rules also apply for a review of, for example, letters addressed to an employee in the files of the company.
+Those rules also apply for a review of, for example, letters addressed to an employee in the files of the company.
 Further measures include the collection of audio and video material, GPS data analysis or observations by private investigator firms.

-It must be noted that all such measures are only permitted as long as the personal rights and the health of the employee are not infringed.
-For further measures such as the tapping or recording of telephone conversations, it may become necessary to involve state prosecutors as the company is prohibited from using such far-reaching and delicate measures.
+All such measures are only permitted as long as the personal rights and the health of the employee are not infringed.
+For further measures, such as the tapping or recording of telephone conversations, it may be necessary to involve state prosecutors as the company is prohibited from using such far-reaching and delicate measures.
 The company should be careful not to unnecessarily escalate the data retrieval as, for example, the use of espionage software may render other instruments (such as a termination of the employee) void.